 First, I must apologize to those of you who were expecting this post last week.
 We had an amazing opportunity come our way and I wasn’t able to sit down and write last week but, as some would say, better late than never, right?

-So, as promised, I’d like to share with you 3 Things Every Business Owner Should Know About Social Media.
-Now, you may be thinking, “Only 3?
-There must be more than 3 things I need to know!” and if you thought that, you’re right… BUT, if you only know 3 things, these are the 3 that are most imperative, to start.
+So, as promised, I’d like to share with you three things every business owner should know about social media.
+Now you may be thinking, “Only three?
+There must be more than three things I need to know!” and if you thought that, you’re right… But if you could only know three things, these would be the most important.

-Many business owners believe they must have a presence on every platform, but a presence doesn’t simply mean creating an account, uploading a profile photo and liking/following a few other feeds.
+Many business owners believe they must have a presence on every platform, but a presence doesn’t simply mean creating an account, uploading a profile photo, and liking and following a few other feeds.
 A presence means you are present and engaged with the people who are on that platform and connected to you.
-In the same way you wouldn’t open a brick and mortar location, set it all up, unlock the door and walk away, you can’t do that digitally either….but setting up a feed on a platform and not being actively engaged is the equivalent of just that.
+In the same way you wouldn’t open a brick and mortar location, set it all up, unlock the door and walk away, you can’t do that digitally either.
+But setting up a feed on a platform and not being actively engaged is the equivalent of just that.

 We’ve all heard the saying, “A picture is worth 1,000 words” and if that’s true, you must carefully consider what 1,000 words your profile photo is saying about you.
-On a business/company page, it’s easy to use your logo — and that’s perfect — but on the pages where your face is in that profile photo square, it’s crucial that you consider how you will be perceived.
+On a business page, it’s easy to use your logo — and that’s perfect — but on the pages where your face is in that profile photo square, it’s crucial that you consider how you will be perceived.
 Your profile photo is the first thing a potential connection looks at when deciding whether or not they’d like to connect with you.
 What is yours saying about you?

 Maybe you don’t have employees yet, maybe you do.
 It doesn’t matter!
 It’s important to create and communicate your company values, whether the company is just you or more than just you.
-Especially once you have employees, it’s sooooooo important to make sure they know what is and isn’t acceptable.
+Especially once you have employees, it’s crucial to ensure they know what is and isn’t acceptable.
 An employee handbook is a must and a social media policy should be a part of it.
 (An added bonus of defining your values well before you’re looking to hire your first employee: when you are ready to hire, you know what character traits to look for.
-This can be just as–if not more important than–technical skills.
+This can be just as, if not more important than, technical skills.
 Technical skills are teachable, personality traits are not.)

-If you read all of this and didn’t learn anything new but you are tied of managing your own social media accounts, it might be time to turn it over to a pro.
-We at Sauce would love to be considered for the job….and as always, if you have any feedback or questions, please click here to shoot us a message.
+If you read all of this and didn’t learn anything new, but you're tied of managing your own social media accounts, it might be time to turn it over to a pro.
+Team Sauce would love to be considered for the job….and as always, if you have any feedback or questions, please click here to shoot us a message.